Dental Hygienists as Health Coaches: Benefits for Patients & Practices

 Erin Howlett, RDH, BA, Mark Nelson MD, FACC, MPH, and Doug Thompson, DDS

 This webinar is FREE and open to the public!
-CLICK HERE for non-member registration.
+CLICK HERE for the recording.

 This webinar will provide a brief overview of the rising epidemic of obesity and chronic disease and its impact on oral and systemic health and the key role Dental Hygienists can play in helping their patient’s address these concerns.